philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 The following is a quick summary of the bugs discussed in this article and their respective solutions:

 * `min-height` on a column flex container won't apply to its flex item children in IE 10-11.
 Use `height` instead if possible.
-* Most browsers do not honor the default min-content size of flex items.
+* Chrome, Opera, and Safari do not honor the default min-content size of flex items.
 Set `flex-shrink` to `0` (instead of the default `1`) to avoid unwanted shrinkage.
 * Do not use unitless `flex-basis` values in the `flex` shorthand because IE 10-11 will error.
 Also use `0%` instead of `0px` since minifiers will often convert `0px` to `0` (which is unitless and will have the same problem).

 With all these bug and workarounds in mind, here is the final, alternative solution I came up with.
 It may not be as clean or intuitive as the way I originally promoted, but it does meet all of my requirements for an alternative solution: